-2.7 The Palmas Altas property, an asset under development in the short term, is subject to license approval.
-For the purpose of this valuation, we assume the license to be forthcoming in July 2017 in accordance with the Company's expectations.
-We have not been provided with any data by the Company that would lead us to conclude that this license will not be forthcoming or subject to unreasonable delay.
+2.7 The Palmas Altas property, an asset under development in the short term now has its planning licence and construction works have begun.
+The project is also subject to the transfer of 12,000 sqm. of building rights from another plot located within the same Plot Sector.
+For the purpose of this valuation, we assume that approval for the building rights transfer will be obtained in accordance with the Company's expectations.
+We have not been provided with any data by the Company that would lead us to conclude that this will not be forthcoming or subject to unreasonable delay.
+We believe that prospective purchasers of the property would take a similar approach in formulating an offer to acquire the property.